smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Supporting Haptic Input/index.md

 ```
 ~|

+!!!
+NOTE
+When your renderingType is `SDLCarWindowRenderingTypeLayer`, the `SDLDidUpdateProjectionView` notification should only be sent in the overridden `viewDidLayoutSubviews` method of your `rootViewController`.
+If you do not, your haptic rects may not update as you expect.

 SDL can only automatically detect `UIButton`s and anything else that responds `true` to `canBecomeFocused`.
 This means that custom `UIView` objects will *not* be found.
 You must send these objects manually, see "Manual Focusable Rects".

-!!!
-NOTE
-In case the renderingType is `SDLCarWindowRenderingTypeLayer`, then the `SDLDidUpdateProjectionView` notification should only be sent in the overridden `viewDidLayoutSubviews` method of your `rootViewController` or else the views might not be rendered as expected.

 Before Xcode 12.5, some built-in `UIView` subclasses, such as `UITextField`, responded `true` to `canBecomeFocused`.
 That is not longer true, and you must subclass these built-in views and implement `canBecomeFocused` to return `true`.
 !!!